SphaeroX/alphasense-opc-n3/README.md

 - **Parameters**:
     - `data`: A reference to an `OpcN3Data` struct where the results will be stored.
 - **Returns**: `true` if data was read and validated successfully, `false` on communication error or CRC mismatch.

-#### `bool setSamplingPeriod(float seconds)`
-Sets the active sampling period of the sensor.
-This modifies the `AMSamplingIntervalCount` configuration variable in the sensor's volatile memory.
-The change will be reset on power loss.
-- A short delay is introduced after writing the new value so the sensor has time to process the update.
-- **Parameters**:
-    - `seconds`: The desired sampling period in seconds.
-The recommended range is 1.0 to 30.0.
-- **Returns**: `true` if the configuration was successfully written to the sensor, `false` otherwise.

 ### `OpcN3Data` Struct